metiviem/rscons/doc/user_guide.md

 env.InstallDirectory("${prefix}/share")
 ```

-The `InstallDirectory` builder can be used to explicitly create a directory.
+The `InstallDirectory` builder can be used to explicitly create a directory in
-`InstallDirectory` builders are only processed when the user has requested to
-perform an `install` operation from the command line.
+an installation location.
 This can also disambiguate whether the target for a subsequent builder
 (e.g. `Install`) refers to a file path or directory path.

+It functions almost identically to the `Directory` builder.
+The only difference relates to the `clean` and `uninstall` tasks.
+The `clean` task removes targets created by the `Directory` builder but not by
+the `InstallDirectory` builder.
+The `uninstall` task removes targets created by the `InstallDirectory` builder
+but not by the `Directory` builder.

 ####> The Library Builder